opensubsonic/open-subsonic-api/content/en/docs/Responses/Work.md

 opensubsonic:
 - Addition
 description: >
-  A work for a song.
+  A work associated with a song.
 ---

 {{< tabpane persist=false >}}